If your ferret escapes there are a number of strategies that you can employ to increase your chances of having them return safely.

 Every night before going to bed, check the safe spots you have identified and call out to your ferret one more time.

-If you have recently moved, expand your search to your previous home and hang posters in the area in between your previous and new homes.
+If you have recently moved, expand your search to your previous home and hang posters in the area between your previous and new homes.

-Make a missing ferret poster and plaster your neighborhood.
+Make a missing ferret poster and plaster your neighbourhood.
 Deliver the poster door to door.
 Hang the poster at bus stops, pet stores, grocery stores, convenience stores, schools, churches, community centers, on lampposts, and at major intersections in the area.
 If you have access to sandwich boards, make a big poster to place at the major intersections entering your community.

-Create a lost poster with your phone number, a close-up color picture of your ferret, your ferret’s name, and the words “Lost Ferret” (+/- “Reward”) in a font large enough that people can see it from their vehicles and as they walk past.
+Create a lost poster with your phone number, a close-up colour picture of your ferret, your ferret’s name, and the words “Lost Ferret” (+/- “Reward”) in a font large enough that people can see it from their vehicles and as they walk past.
 Make it clear your ferret is a pet, not a wild animal.
 If offering a reward; do not quote an amount, as people may not think the offer is worth the effort.
 Indicate if your ferret is on any medication; this may deter people who agree with the saying “finders keepers”.
 You may also consider adding vertically cut strips with your contact info at the bottom of the page for people to tear off.

 (Note: Be sure to download this template from your desktop)